Services

 • Slash (/) is replaced with a single dash (-) and the secondary alias is created (requires GitLab Runner v1.1.0 or later).

-To override the default behavior, you can specify a service alias.
+To override the default behavior, you can specify one or more service aliases.

 Connecting services